saisandeepan/VSD-TCL-Workshop/README.md

 DAY 5

-Now, we make the main synthesis script script to be executed in Yosys:
+Now, we make the main synthesis script to be executed in Yosys:

 ![Screenshot (824)](https://github.com/user-attachments/assets/e9b58a60-82b3-44c8-bd18-73b5c611afb6)